uae0o/CMS-STORM/README.md

 - add some cve on script when found vulns send alert
 - Double click vulns to auto exploit
 - Wait for the next update for more fixes.
+- u can add script python to run vulns

 Disclaimer: